 Cover your head with a towel and put your face over the pot.
 Spend the next 10 to 15 minutes breathing in the steam deeply with slow breaths.
 The peppermint steam will loosen and drain away the congestion.

 Peppermint is also a great herbal remedy for nausea, whether you have a child with motion sickness or you are pregnant.
-Peppermint tea is a great nausea cure, or you can mix a few drops of peppermint essential oil with a tablespoon of olive oil.
+Peppermint tea is great for nausea, or you can mix a few drops of peppermint essential oil with a tablespoon of olive oil.
 Then, rub it on your child’s feet, but only if they are over 6 years old.
 Peppermint essential oil is not safe for kids under 6!

 6. Baking Soda